levnagornov/my-learning/My_learning_OracleSQL.md

 ___

-`ACCEPT` and `PROMT`
+`ACCEPT` and `PROMPT`
-The most reliable and robust method for getting input from the user is to explicitly promt for values using the ACCEPT and PROMT commands.
+The most reliable and robust method for getting input from the user is to explicitly prompt for values using the ACCEPT and PROMPT commands.
-ACCEPT emp_id PROMT 'Please Enter an Employee ID:';
+ACCEPT emp_id PROMPT 'Please Enter an Employee ID:';

 `ACCEPT` takes input from the user and stores it in a user variable.
-`PROMT` is used to display a message to the user for supplying a brief explanation of what your script is going to accoplish.
+`PROMPT` is used to display a message to the user for supplying a brief explanation of what your script is going to accomplish.
-The variable is stored until this session is temrminated.
+The variable is stored until this session is terminated.
 ___

 `SET VERIFY ON` and `SET VERIFY OFF`
-`VERIFY` - dispays the status of the variable before and after the substitution.
+`VERIFY` - displays the status of the variable before and after the substitution.
 So `VERIFY` does the same verification as in `SQL PLUS`.
 ___

 `SET DEFINE OFF`
-> By defauled SET DEFINE is ON!
+> By default SET DEFINE is ON!
-Will be needed to use & in strings, otherwise it will promt for a variable value.
+Will be needed to use & in strings, otherwise it will prompt for a variable value.

 ```sql
 SELECT * FROM departments WHERE department_name = 'R&D';